lightward/mechanic-tasks/docs/email-a-mechanic-order-status-request/README.md

 ## Documentation

-Notify your team when a verified customer sends a request from Order status.
+Notify your team when a customer submits a Mechanic form on Thank you or Order status.

-This task is for Mechanic's **Order status forms** pilot.
-Customers sign in to Shopify, Mechanic verifies that the order belongs to them, and the submission then travels through the ordinary webhook/AWS/event queue.
+This task supports Mechanic forms on **Thank you and Order status**.
+On Thank you, Mechanic matches the recent checkout to its order, including guest purchases.
+On Order status, customers sign in and Mechanic verifies ownership.
+Submissions travel through the ordinary webhook/AWS/event queue.
 A submission confirmation means queued, not completed.
 This task does not edit, cancel, refund, or fulfill an order.

 ## Setup

-1. Publish an Order status form and choose a webhook in its **Submission settings**.
+1. Publish a form for Thank you, Order status, or both and choose a webhook in its **Submission settings**.
 2. Choose that published form in this task's **Form** picker and copy the webhook's exact topic into **Webhook event topic**.
 3. Configure **Email recipients** and **Email subject**.
 Recipients are controlled by your task settings, never by customer answers.
 4. Save and enable the task.
 Mechanic must be approved to send email.
 Submit a test request and check the email action.